qwghlm/sceptred/README.md

     $ npm install

-You will also need the database files.
+You will also need the database files that hold the terrain data.
 These are not included in the repo - they too large for Github so they are currently hosted on Amazon S3.
-To download them, run
+To download them, run:

     $ ./install.sh